eyounx/ZOOclient.jl/README.md

 # define an Objective object
 obj = Objective(mydim)

-# define a Parameter Object, the six parameters are indispensable.
+# define a Parameter Object, the five parameters are indispensable.
 # budget:  the number of calls to the objective function
-# evalueation_server_num: the number of evaluation servers
+# evalueation_server_num: the number of evaluation servers user requires
 # control_server_ip_port: the ip:port of the control server
 # objective_file: the objective funtion is defined in this file
 # func: the name of the objective function